-The Multimodal Planning Division (MPD) of the Arizona Department of Transportation (ADOT) administers the Federal Transit Administration (FTA) Formula Grants for Rural Areas Program commonly known as the Section 5311 Program.
+The Multimodal Planning Division (MPD) of ADOT administers the Federal Transit Administration (FTA) Formula Grants for Rural Areas Program commonly known as the Section 5311 Program.
 The program provides funds for public transportation and intercity bus projects serving rural areas.
 The purpose of these funds is to address the mobility needs of Arizona's rural population.
 Section 5311 grants are intended to provide access to employment, education, health care, shopping, and recreation.